sebin0817/tp/docs/UserGuide.md

 * `GENDER` M, F or exclude from the command for 'Prefer not to say' option. `g/` with empty argument to remove any gender specification and make it 'Prefer not to say'. _*Case-insensitive e.g. m instead of M._
 * `BIRTHDATE` must be in the form of DD-MM-YYYY and must not be in the future.
-* `DRUG_ALLERGY` can contain alphanumerics, spaces and special characters. `d/` with empty argument to remove any allergy previously written.
+* `DRUG_ALLERGY` can contain alphanumerics, spaces and special characters.
+Entry of multiple drug allergies should be separated using spaces and special characters, e.g. `|`. `d/` with empty argument to remove any allergy previously written.
 * `ILLNESS` could be of the following options - Infectious Disease, Chronic Conditions, Autoimmune Disorders, Genetic Disorders, Mental Health Disorders, Neurological Disorders, Metabolic Disorder, Nutritional Deficiencies,